-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Sports and Leisure Management (SLM) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Everyone Active has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 We engage with a wide variety of organisations for the delivery of a broad range of goods and services.

 Our supply chain partners vary in size and structure from very small locally sourced suppliers or contractors to large national corporate institutions.

 We encourage smaller businesses to join our supply chain as this accords with our desires to bring social and environmental benefits to the local communities in which we operate.